TUFF Phones

-TUFF Phones are strengthened mobile phones, including rugged smartphones; designed, manufactured, and sold by TUFF Phones Ltd. of England.
+TUFF Phones are strengthened mobile phones (including rugged smartphones) that were designed, manufactured, and sold by TUFF Phones Ltd. of England.

 Company history

-TUFF Phones Ltd, registered in England and Wales, company registration number 07431588, is a United Kingdom (UK) based company specializing in mobile phones and smartphones.
+TUFF Phones Ltd, registered in England and Wales, company registration number 07431588, was a United Kingdom (UK) based company specializing in mobile phones and smartphones.
 TUFF Phones was established in 2010 as a retailer of several different brands of mobile phones.

 In 2014, the company began working on ideas regarding production of its own range of smartphones.
 A year later, talks began with a number of tier one manufacturers in mainland China on the pros and cons of different composite materials, shatterproof screens, and mobile operating systems.
 Production on TUFF's phones began in early 2016 at Shenzhen in China.
 A notice on the company website in July 2022 says that they are no longer in business.
+On November 21, 2023, TUFF Phones Ltd filed a application to deregister their company, and as of April 23, 2024, the company has been dissolved.

 Device ranges

 The first generation of TUFF Phones products were released in Q3 2016, and featured four models of strengthened devices, including Gorilla glass touchscreens, and are certified to be dust-proof and waterproof.